 Another inaugural exhibition, curator Christina Li brings together works from both local and international artists.
 Graduating from the University of Hong Kong with a degree in Fine Arts and Comparative Literature, Christina is a curator at Spring Workshop.
 Past projects she has curated include A Collective Present (2017), Days Push Off Into Nights (2015) and many more.
 For this exhibition, it aims to examine and question the established conventions and norms of everyday life, which is represented by its name.
 The ‘scaffold’ being the main motif, usually refers to a temporary support structure whilst constructing a building, but can also refer to a platform where criminals are punished.
 Ultimately, Dismantling the Scaffold uses these two definitions to emphasise the site’s history as well as its future as a permanent heritage site.
 Artworks featured thus raise questions about diverse issues like social participation, commodification, urban development, collaboration and many more.
-By doing so, the exhibition hopes to offer another lens into the social conditions that form the basis of our experiences.
+By doing so, the exhibition hopes to offer another lens into the social conditions that form the basis of our experiences at the art centre.

 Location: Tai Kwun Contemporary, JC Contemporary

 Time: 11am -7pm

 Aside from exhibits, several prominent restaurants are opening at Tai Kwun too.
 Ranging from light refreshments to fine dining, there’s a little bit for everyone.
 Be sure to check out some of the art centre’s more popular ones below!